Power Flushing Southend

 - All done in a single visit.

 Hot water continuously circulates in your central heating system and becomes contaminated by rust particles and limescale, which breaks up and forms a sludge that settles and builds up.
 The water is also heavier and harder to pump through the system, meaning your boiler and pump have to work harder, and your radiators take longer to heat up.

 Clean water is conducive to a smooth-running system.
 Dirty water stops heating systems from working at their full potential.
 It’s for this reason flushing’s usually carried out before replacing a boiler.

 After Powerflushing, you’ll notice your radiators heat quicker and all over, whereas before, some radiators only got partially hot.
-You’ll also notice an improvement in your energy spends.
+You’ll also notice an improvement in your energy spending.
 An efficient system is cheaper to run, and less energy is consumed.

 Before, you may have noticed weird noises in your pump, pipes, radiators and boiler.
 These noises usually disappear after power flushing.